 But, there are still outstanding questions.
 Do we attract the best talent to teaching or do people consider teaching as a last resort?
 Do we sufficiently prepare teachers before deployment?
 Does the current system develop teachers’ effectiveness and maximise the teaching work force?

 These and many more salient questions were raised and discussed in a recent National Teacher’s Conference in Mekelle city.
-The conference, organised by the Ministry of Education, Mekelle University, UK’s Department for International Development (DFID) and the British Council, was entitled, “Teachers, Teaching and Learning Outcomes” and was held from 15-16 November 2018.
+The conference, organised by the Ministry of Education, Mekelle University, UK’s Foreign, Commonwealth & Development Office and the British Council, was entitled, “Teachers, Teaching and Learning Outcomes” and was held from 15-16 November 2018.

 During her Keynote Speech, Dr. Alison Buckler, who is Research Fellow in the Open University, argued that if we are serious about this pledge, in most countries in the world, recruitment policies, training routes, resources, systems and infrastructure for teacher education and schools will need to be radically re-thought.